MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Remove-MgPrintTaskDefinition.md

 ```

 ## DESCRIPTION
-Delete navigation property taskDefinitions for print
+Delete a **taskDefinition**.
+For details about how to use this API to add pull printing support to Universal Print, see Extending Universal Print to support pull printing.

 ## EXAMPLES

-### Example 1: Using the Remove-MgPrintTaskDefinition Cmdlet
+### EXAMPLE 1
 ```powershell
 Import-Module Microsoft.Graph.Devices.CloudPrint
 Remove-MgPrintTaskDefinition -PrintTaskDefinitionId $printTaskDefinitionId
 ```

-This example shows how to use the Remove-MgPrintTaskDefinition Cmdlet.
-To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS